-Time-related overhead (TRO) is compensated on monthly progress payments based on the number of working days charged during the pay period.
-Separate plant establishment period and permanent erosion control establishment period working days do not receive time-related overhead compensation.
+Time-related overhead is paid on the monthly progress payment for each working day charged during the pay period.
 The quantity of time-related overhead is not adjusted for concurrent delays.
-The quantity of time-related overhead will be adjusted only because of critical delays or time saving adjustments that revise the current contract completion date.
+The quantity of time-related overhead will be adjusted only as a result of critical delays that revise the current contract completion date.
 Adjustments to contract time are handled as follows:

-- If contract time is adjusted by change order, and there are no revisions to working days charged to date, payments for increase time adjustments occurs when the original bid item quantity is exceeded. - If you have charged nonworking days that you later determine to be a critical delay, write a change order to make a time adjustment and promptly pay for the revised working days charged to date. - If contract time is decreased by change order, the corresponding reduction for time-related overhead is processed in the next progress estimate.
+• If contract time is adjusted by change order, and there are no revisions to working days charged to date, payments for the adjusted time occurs when the original bid item quantity is exceeded.

+• If you have charged nonworking days that you later determine to be a critical delay, write a change order to make a time adjustment and promptly pay for the revised working days charged to date.